-At DuBois Cary Law Group we offer collaborative law services.
+At DuBois Law Group we offer collaborative law services.
 I am a member of the King County Collaborative Law association and of the International Academy of Collaborative Professionals.
 As part of my collaborative law practice training, I completed Title 26 Guardian ad Litem training.
 I also engaged in interest-based negotiation and communication skills training.

 A Collaborative Approach to Divorce